 Expats thinking of a move to Qatar should brace themselves for the country’s extreme heat.
 Its desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of health-related issues, including heat exhaustion and sunstroke.

 The weather in Qatar is characterised by abundant sunshine and little rainfall.
-Rain appears in short bursts during winter (December to February) and rarely totals more than three inches in a year.
+Rain appears in short bursts during winter (December to February) and rarely totals more than three inches a year.

 The brief transitional seasons are by far the most pleasant.
 Spring (March to May) and autumn (October to November) bring temperatures of around 63°F (17°C) with low levels of humidity.

 Conversely, Qatar's long summers (May to September) can reach 122°F (50°C), but generally average around 106°F (41°C), while humidity can rise to 90 percent at times.

-Most expats vacate the country during the hottest months of June, July and August, and planning a holiday during this period is highly recommended.
-Otherwise, expats will have to learn to adapt accordingly to the weather in Qatar.
+Most expats vacate the country during the hottest months of June, July and August.
+Planning a holiday during this period is highly recommended.
+Otherwise, expats will have to learn to adapt to the weather in Qatar.
 We recommend they wear a hat, sunglasses and sunscreen at all times when outdoors; organise outdoor activities for the early morning and late evening; park cars in shaded areas and use a protective screen; and remember to drink plenty of fluids.